Arapgir

-Arapgir (Արաբկիր; Erebgir) is a town and district of Malatya Province, Turkey.
-As of 2000 it had a population of 17,070 people.
+Arapgir (Արաբկիր; Erebgir) is a municipality and district of Malatya Province, Turkey.
+Its area is 987 km2, and its population is 9,964 (2022).

 It is situated at the confluence of the eastern and western Euphrates, but some miles from the right bank of the combined streams.
 Arapgir is connected with Sivas by a chaussée, prolonged to the Euphrates river.
 The present town was built in the mid-19th century, but about 2 miles north-east is the old town, now called Eskişehir ("old city" in Turkish).

 History

 This territory is a part of historical Lesser Armenia.
 The old town of Arapgir was founded by the Armenian King Senekerim-Hovhannes Artsruni in 1021, who had exchanged his kingdom of Vaspurakan for estates in the central lands of the Byzantine Empire.